anastassiavybornova/pythoncrashcourse/README.md

 1. [`exercise01_bootIT.md`](https://github.com/anastassiavybornova/pythoncrashcourse/blob/main/exercise01_bootIT.md): Follow these instructions to install all the software needed in the course.
 2. [`exercise01_testIT.ipynb`](https://github.com/anastassiavybornova/pythoncrashcourse/blob/main/exercise01_testIT.ipynb): Run this notebook to verify that the installation worked as expected.

+## Further reading

+Further reading for each lecture is found in the `furtherreading_lecturexx.md` files (see file list on top).